The University of Montpellier Remains Committed to Combating COVID-19

 Continue research activities

-Solidarity with healthcare workers
+Solidarity with Healthcare Workers

-Beyond its own walls, the University of Montpellier has also directed its efforts toward healthcare workers by organizing a drive to collect medical supplies.
-Research teams from the CNRS, Inserm, CIRAD, INRAE, IRD, ENCSM, and the University of Montpellier—which make up the 120 institutions of the MUSE consortium ( )—mobilized en masse in Montpellier and Nîmes, alongside other teams in the region (notably in Perpignan and Banyuls-sur-Mer).
-Gloves, masks, and gowns were thus collected and delivered to staff at the Montpellier University Hospital under the leadership of Research Mercier, Vice President of the University of Montpellier in charge of Research .
+Beyond its own campus, the University of Montpellier has also directed its solidarity efforts toward healthcare workers by organizing a medical supply drive.
+Research teams from the CNRS, Inserm, CIRAD, INRAE, IRD, ENCSM, and the University of Montpellier—which make up the 120 institutions of the MUSE consortium ( )—mobilized en masse in Montpellier and Nîmes, along with other teams throughout the region (notably in Perpignan and Banyuls-sur-Mer).
+Gloves, masks, and gowns were collected and delivered to staff at the Montpellier University Hospital (CHU) under the leadership of Research Mercier, theUM Vice PresidentUM charge of Research .

-Meanwhile, the FabLabs at the Montpellier-Sète and Béziers University Institutes of Technology (IUTs) and the Pro3D platform (Polytech) are making a valuable contribution by manufacturing protective face shields for healthcare workers and, more recently, for staff at the University Hospital.
+The FabLabs at the Montpellier-Sète and Béziers IUTs, as well as the Pro3D platform (Polytech), are making a valuable contribution by manufacturing protective face shields for healthcare workers and, now, forUM staff.